DevOpsPink/devopspink/README.md

 If you're building something big, something new, or something that scares you just a little… I'm already on board.
 Let's make DevOps a place where everyone can thrive!

+## Tools I Personally Trust

+If you're building things, breaking things, or just trying to keep your digital life a little calmer - these are tools I actually use every day:

+🛸 [Proton VPN](https://go.getproton.me/SH1dk) **(60% off link)** - my invisible cloak online.
+It secures your Wi-Fi, hides your IP, and blocks trackers - even on the sketchiest café Wi-Fi.

+🔑 [Proton Pass](https://go.getproton.me/SH1dj) **(50% off link)** - my password vault.
+On-device encryption for logins, 2FA, and notes - all mine and only mine.

+🦑 [GitKraken Pro](https://gitkraken.cello.so/an1FhNXzY8k) **(50% off link)** - my visual Git sidekick.
+Gorgeous commit graph, painless merges, and fewer “what just broke?” moments.

+💖 These links give you sweet discounts - and help support DevOps.Pink at no extra cost.
+Thanks a ton!

 ## Featured by Docker on Their Official YouTube Channel

 Some of my developer shorts were picked up and published on Docker's **official YouTube channel** - sharing real-world tips with thousands of devs.